The obstacle problem for quasilinear stochastic PDEs: Analytical approach: Existence and uniqueness of the solution of the obstacle problem

-From the It\^o's formula for the solution of SPDE without obstacle (see Lemma 7 in \cite{DMS05}), we have, almost surely, for all $t\in[0,T]$, Because of the strong convergence of $\hat{u}^n$, the convergence of all the terms except the last one are clear.
+Because of the strong convergence of $(\hat{u}^n)_n$, the convergence of all the terms except the last one are clear.
 To obtain the convergence of the last term, we do as follows:

-For the first term in the right member, we have:
+For the first term in the right member, we have

-We have the following inequality because $(\hat{u}^n)$ converges to $u$ increasingly:
+We have the following inequality because $(\hat{u}^n)_n$ converges to $u$ increasingly:

 With Lemma \ref{convergemeas}, we know that